Nadfee/D3D11_FreeTime_Project/README.md

-# d3d11_abstraction_experiment
+# d3d11_experimental
 Playing around

 My main purpose with this project is to play around with DX11, DirectX Tool Kit and get more experience with abstractions.

-- Goal of this project is to just make things work.
-Implement some techniques and maybe play around with some OOP principles
+Trying out ways to manage the order and placement of various resources.

 Controls: